Samitti/Shooter-game/README.md

 [Live Demo Link](https://raw.githack.com/Samitti/Shooter-game/milestone_4/dist/index.html)

 ## Game Design
+The main objective of this project was to build a platform game.
+I got inspiration from Zenva Academy Tutorial to implement the game design, different scenes, and scoring system.
+I collected some of the game assets from free license resources and customized them using photoshop, and some of the sound effects from Zenva Academy Tutorial.
-The Game Scene is built so that a player shoots at flying dragons and destroy as many as possible before they fire the player or colide with the player.
+- The Game logic is that a player shoots at flying dragons and destroy as many as possible before they fire the player or collide with the player.
+- the scoring system is designed on the type of dragon.
+In this case, the player gets a higher score whenever destroying the fighter dragons.

 - There are three types of enemy dragons

 ![screenshot 1](assets/sprEnemy0.png)

-- The red dragons, which are very dangerous and give you higher score if you destroy them
+- The red dragons, which are very dangerous and give you a higher score if you destroy them

 ![screenshot 1](assets/sprEnemy1.png) ![screenshot 1](assets/sprEnemy2.png)

-- The green and the puple ones which are less dangerous than the red ones and give you less score than the red ones if you destroy them.
+- The green and the purple ones are less dangerous than the red ones and give you less score than the red ones if you destroy them.

 - There is one fully armed fighter jet for the player that can destroy any dragon.